Building REST services with Spring

 This simple interface has one method: toModel().
 It is based on converting a non-model object (Employee) into a model-based object (EntityModel<Employee>).

 All the code you saw earlier in the controller can be moved into this class.
-And by applying Spring Framework’s @Component annotation, the assembler will be automatically created when the app starts.
+Also, by applying Spring Framework’s @Component annotation, the assembler is automatically created when the app starts.

 Spring HATEOAS’s abstract base class for all models is RepresentationModel.
-But for simplicity, I recommend using EntityModel<T> as your mechanism to easily wrap all POJOs as models.
+However, for simplicity, we recommend using EntityModel<T> as your mechanism to easily wrap all POJOs as models.

 Injecting EmployeeModelAssembler into the controller